jwoLondon/adventOfCode/2019/intcode.md

     | NoOp
 ```

-As the computer reads an instruction it finds the opcode and its parameters (if it has any) based in the integers read from memory.
-Which addresses these are read from will depend on the parameter mode, which itself is determined by the digits prior to the final two.
+As the computer reads an instruction it finds the opcode and its parameters (if it has any) based in the values read from memory.
+Which addresses these are read from will depend on the _parameter mode_, which itself is determined by the digits prior to the final two.

 ```elm {l=hidden}
 readOp : Int -> Computer -> OpCode